What is Testicular Cancer?

 If you find something abnormal with your testicle, it may not be cancer, but you definitely need to go to your doctor for testing, to rule out cancer.

-The following are benign causes of testicular abnormalities:
+benign causes of testicular abnormalities:

 A hydrocele feels like a small fluid-filled balloon inside the scrotum.
 It is smooth, and is mainly in front of the testis.
 Hydroceles vary greatly in size.
 Hydroceles are normally painless and harmless.
 Large hydroceles cause discomfort because of their size.
 As the fluid of a hydrocele is transparent, light shone through a hydrocelic region will be visible from the other side.
 This phenomenon is called transillumination.